alubbock/microbench/README.md

 results = pd.read_json(basic_bench.outfile.getvalue(), lines=True)
 ```

-The above example captures the fields `start_time`, `finish_time` and
+The above example captures the fields `start_time`, `finish_time`,
-`function_name`.
-Microbench can capture many other types of metadata
+`run_durations` and `function_name`.
+Microbench can capture many
-from the environment, resource usage, and hardware,
+other types of metadata from the environment, resource usage, and
-which are covered below.
+hardware, which are covered below.

 ### Extended examples

 Here's a more complete example using mixins (the `MB` prefixed class
 names) to extend functionality.
 Note that keyword arguments can be supplied
 to the constructor (in this case `some_info=123`) to specify additional
 information to capture.
+We also specify `iterations=3`, which means that the
+called function with be executed 3 times (the returned result will always
+be from the final run) with timings captured for each run.
 This example also specifies the `outfile` option,
 which appends metadata to a file on disk.

 ```python